105 Addison Ave.

 A lower facelift and neck lift (or mini-facelift, short-incision facelift, etc.) rejuvenates the jowl and neck area by lifting sagging skin and muscles.
 Although it is often part of a full facelift, patients seeking minimal downtime may choose to have this procedure performed alone.

-Patients seeking facial rejuvenation with minimal downtime may consider the nonsurgical facelift, a noninvasive technique for restoring youthful contours using injectable dermal fillers and Ultherapy®.
-Cosmetic enhancements for your face can now be done in a comfortable office setting while you are awake to see the results.
-The power of facial fillers and Ultherapy to sculpt and contour your face is revolutionary.
+Patients seeking facial rejuvenation with minimal downtime may consider the nonsurgical facelift, a noninvasive technique for restoring youthful contours using FaceTite / AccuTite, injectable dermal fillers and Ultherapy®.
+Cosmetic enhancements for your face can now be done in a comfortable office setting while you are awake.
+FaceTite / AccuTite, facial fillers and Ultherapy® are excellent alternatives to sculpting and contouring your face when surgical interventions are not options.

 Some patients may seek revision surgery following an initial facelift (secondary facelift) for additional facial rejuvenation or, in rare instances, to address dissatisfaction with their results from a previous surgery.